Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 Become Familiar with Your State and Local Tax Requirements

-Don’t worry, the 30-40% recommendation we talked about above (in terms of how much income you should set aside for tax purposes) includes factoring in your local and state estimated quarterly taxes too.
+The 30-40% recommendation we talked about above (in terms of how much income you should set aside for tax purposes) includes your local and state estimated quarterly taxes too.

 Every state and locality has different expectations for taxes, and different rates accordingly.
 Some areas of the U.S. will expect you to pay quarterly tax estimates for both local and state authorities—and you may receive a tax penalty if your income goes over a certain threshold and you didn’t make a quarterly payment.